johannesrave/eleventy-mre-id-attributeplugin/src/about.md

 ---
-layout: "_document.webc"
 title: about jrave.codes
-headings: []
+layout: _base.webc
+secondaryMenu: ['tag-list']
 ---

 # about

 welcome to the virtual home of johannes rave.

-nowadays i am a software engineer and architect.
+i am a software engineer.